 Class 2 all-terrain vehicle means an all-terrain vehicle that has a total width from the outside of the tire rim to the outside of the tire rim that is greater than 50 inches but not more than 65 inches.

-Operation of All-Terrain Vehicles on County Roads in Cass County
+Operation of All-Terrain Vehicles on Township Roads in Sylvan Township

-An all-terrain vehicle shall be operated on any County Highway in the same direction of travel as other vehicular traffic.
+An all-terrain vehicle shall be operated on any township road in the same direction of travel as other vehicular traffic.

-An all-terrain vehicle shall not be operated outside of the traveled portions of the County Highway and shall remain on the far-right side of the paved surface or gravel surface on a gravel highway.
+An all-terrain vehicle shall not be operated outside of the traveled portions of the township road and shall remain on the far-right side of the paved surface or gravel surface on a gravel road.

-Except as otherwise provided in this ordinance, an all-terrain vehicle operated on a County Highway shall comply with applicable federal, state, and local laws or rules.
+Except as otherwise provided in this ordinance, an all-terrain vehicle operated on a township road shall comply with applicable federal, state, and local laws or rules.

-Every driver of an all-terrain vehicle on a County Highway is responsible for becoming and remaining aware of the actual and potential hazards existing on the County Highway and must use due care in operating an all-terrain vehicle.
+Every driver of an all-terrain vehicle on a township road is responsible for becoming and remaining aware of the actual and potential hazards existing on the township roads and must use due care in operating an all-terrain vehicle.

-No person shall operate an all-terrain vehicle on a County Highway at speeds greater than reasonable under the conditions.
+No person shall operate an all-terrain vehicle on a township road at speeds greater than reasonable under the conditions.
 Class 1 all-terrain vehicles shall not exceed a speed of 30 miles per hour and Class 2 all-terrain vehicles shall not exceed the posted speed limit of the County Highway.

-When multiple all-terrain vehicles are operated on a County Highway in the same direction of travel, the vehicles shall be operated one in front of the other in a single-file manner.
+When multiple all-terrain vehicles are operated on a township road in the same direction of travel, the vehicles shall be operated one in front of the other in a single-file manner.

-Operation of an all-terrain vehicle on a County Highway shall not result in the spinning of tires.
+Operation of an all-terrain vehicle on a township road shall not result in the spinning of tires.

-To operate an all-terrain vehicle on a County Highway, a person born after July 1, 1987, must possess a valid all-terrain safety certificate issued by the commissioner of natural resources and must have a valid driver's license or be accompanied by a person 18 years of age or older who is in possession of a valid driver's license.
+To operate an all-terrain vehicle on a township road, a person born after July 1, 1987, must possess a valid all-terrain safety certificate issued by the commissioner of natural resources and must have a valid driver's license or be accompanied by a person 18 years of age or older who is in possession of a valid driver's license.

-The Cass County Board of Commissioners may close any segment of County Highway authorized through this ordinance for all-terrain vehicle use.
+The Sylvan Town Board may close any segment of a township road authorized through this ordinance for all-terrain vehicle use.

-Unless otherwise noted in this ordinance, an all-terrain vehicle operated on a County Highway shall obey all Minnesota Statutes related to all-terrain vehicles and shall comply with all driving rules found in Minnesota Statutes Chapter 169.
+Unless otherwise noted in this ordinance, an all-terrain vehicle operated on township road shall obey all Minnesota Statutes related to all-terrain vehicles and shall comply with all driving rules found in Minnesota Statutes Chapter 169.

 Enforcement